-Years ago I was doing a kids’ service in the main auditorium for the entire church.
+Years ago, I was doing a kids’ service in our church’s main auditorium.
 My big object lesson was a needle through the balloon.
 Pretty cool, right?
 I thought so, but to be sure I tested the illusion.
 I practiced it and nailed it every time in my office.
-Then, I stepped out onto the stage and proceeded to pop five balloons in succession.
-I wanted to crawl under the stage and escape out of the back.
-(Needless to say, this object lesson will not be on the list.)
+Then I stepped out onto the stage and proceeded to pop five balloons in succession.
+I wanted to crawl under the stage and escape out the back.
+(Needless to say, this is no longer on my list of children’s church object lessons.)

 Truthfully, I’ve had a number of hits and about 10 times as many misses.
-Some object lessons for kids have rocked while others landed with a thud.
-That’s why I wanted to share some of our favorite Bible object lessons with you.
-Hopefully, this list will save you some time and help you create a fun service for your kids.
+Some children’s church object lessons I’ve tried have rocked; others have landed with a thud.
+That’s why I wanted to share some of our favorites with you.
+Hopefully, this list will save you some time and help you create a fun, meaningful worship service for kids.

-This is a fun object lesson because most kids, and adults, have never experienced this before.
-It works great when you are teaching on Job or how God can turn around bad situations.
+This is a fun object lesson because most kids, and adults, have never experienced this.
+It works great when you’re teaching on Job or how God can turn around bad situations.
 All you need are lemons and miracle berries.
 Miracles Berries are an all-natural tablet that dissolves in your mouth, and it basically changes your taste buds.
 Things that taste sour become sweet.
-Lemons become as sweet as oranges, apple cider vinegar tastes like apple juice, etc.
+Lemons become as sweet as oranges, while apple cider vinegar tastes like apple juice.

-Choose a volunteer a few minutes before the object lesson, and have the child go ahead and place one of the tablets on his or her tongue.
+Choose a volunteer a few minutes before the object lesson.
+Have the child place one tablet on his or her tongue.
 Let the tablet fully dissolve.
-Then, have them taste the items right there on stage.
+Then have them taste the items right there on stage.
 The child will start devouring the lemon.
 It’s a great reminder that God can take a sour situation and turn it into something sweet.

-This object lesson requires the use of a purchased illusion.
-It’s easy to overuse magic tricks, so I try to sparingly bring them into our services.
-I do believe, though, that they make an impactful statement.
-A well-performed illusion is a great addition to an outreach event or a big Sunday.
-This illusion is called an 8 ft appearing candy cane.
+This is called an 8-foot appearing candy cane.
 It’s made of plastic and rolls up tightly into a cylinder.
 When fully rolled up, the candy cane can easily fit inside of a small, brown paper bag.
 Place a regular peppermint stick into the bag, and then pull out an 8-foot tall peppermint stick.
 The kids have no idea how you got an 8-foot object inside that bag.
 It’s a reminder that God can take something small and turn it into something big.
 If you’re looking for a great object lesson for Christmas Eve or family Christmas service, then this is it.